rikkei-finance/rifi-nft-lending-developer-docs/README.md

         uint256 createdAt
     )
 ```
-When the user list 1 nft goes to the market, they will receive this event, this event returns the parameters as
+When the asset owner lists the NFT on the marketplace, the event emitter returns these parameters:
    - `tokenId` : id of nft
-   - `ownerAddress` : the wallet address of the person listed
+   - `ownerAddress` : the wallet address of the asset owner
    - `minTime` : minimum rental time (in seconds)
    - `maxTime` : maximum rental time (in seconds)
    - `pricePerDay` : rental fee over 1 day